 Marketers must understand both what customers want and their boundaries.
 In terms of a product's size and performance (as discussed in "Section 2.1.5"), the Perceptual Map illustrates these ideas with circles.
-Each segment is described with a dashed outer circle, a solid inner circle and a dot representing the ideal position called the ideal spot (Figure 3.1).
+Each segment is described with a dashed outer circle, a solid inner circle and a dot we call the ideal spot (Figure 3.1).